oncodash/ontoweaver/docs/sections/introductions.rst

 Note that OntoWeaver delegates filtering to query languages (e.g. XPath, JMESPath or regular expressions).

-The mapping references leaf types of the assembled ontology, and the engine will project all the ancestors in the assembled taxonomy onto the nodes and edges.
+The mapping references any existing types in the assembled ontology, and the engine will project all the ancestors in the assembled taxonomy onto the nodes and edges.
 We support several output backends, not just labelled knowledge graphs.
 Some output backend will keep the full T-box (like OWL),